ciaranm/glasgow-constraint-solver/DESIGN.md

 Backtracking Search
 -------------------

 For now, this is boring.
+In the future, we'll probably do something like Solution-Biased search.

 Sticking it Together
 --------------------